anewton1998/draft-regext-ext-json-media-type/draft-regext-ext-json.md

 # The RDAP With Extensions Media Type

 The media type defined by this document is 'application/rdapx+json'.
-This media type has a parameter of "extensions" which is a whitespace separated list of RDAP extensions as defined in the IANA RDAP Extensions registry.
+This media type has a parameter of "extensions" which is a whitespace-separated list of RDAP extensions as defined in the IANA RDAP Extensions registry.

 Here is an example: